darshth/darshth/README.md

 - ⚡ Fun fact: When I am not coding, I do poetry.
 You can have a look at my work on [Wordpress Blog](https://www.theuncannypoet.wordpress.com).

 - 👯 I love teaching and if you'd like to learn a little Machine Learning, Python, Data Science (Well, as much I know!), feel free to reach out to me and I'd be happy to help.
-- Here's how my Professional Experience stacks up:
+- Here's how my Professional Experiences stack up:
   - Data Science Co-op @Merck & Co.
 Inc. (September 2020 - December 2020)
   - G-RA @Rutgers University.
 (January 2020 - April 2020)
   - Data Scientist(Business Analysis) @Sales Corner Baroda.
 (May 2018 - August 2019)